taboola/LoAF-Finder/README.md

 This script helps you finds relevant long animation frame data by looking for keywords you specify in the scripts data returning from the loAF API.

 ### Edit the settings:
-1. Set `promptDownloadsMessage` to `false` to disable controlling the downloads using prompts.
+1. promptDownloadsMessage:
+- Type: boolean
+- Controls whether the system prompts the user with messages about downloads.
+- Setting to false disables these prompts.

-2. Enter keywords to the `groupASearchList` and `groupBSearchList` arrays.
+2. groupASearchList and groupBSearchList:
+- Type: arrays of strings (keywords)
+- Used for filtering data into different groups.
-   * **Important Note - Leaving groupA empty will include all data into group A without filtering.**
+- If groupASearchList is empty, all data is included in Group A without filtering.
-   * **You can still use groupBSearchList to filter data into group B.**
+- groupBSearchList can still be used to filter data into Group B, even with an empty groupASearchList.

+3. shouldDownloadMainReport:
+- Type: boolean
+- Determines whether the main report is downloaded.
-3. Set `shouldDownloadMainReport` to true to download the main report.
+- Set to true to enable downloading.

+4. shouldDownloadAllOtherReports:
+- Type: boolean
+- Controls whether all reports other than the main report are downloaded.
-4. Set `shouldDownloadAllOtherReports` to true to download all other reports.
+- Set to true to download them.

+5. keysToIgnoreInReports:
+- Type: array of strings (field names)
-5. Adjust the `keysToIgnoreInReports` array to exclude specific fields from reports.
+- Specifies fields to exclude from generated reports.

+6. inTesting:
+- Type: boolean
+- Indicates whether unit tests are being run.
-6. Set `inTesting` to true when running project's unit tests.
+- Set to true for test environments.

+Key Points:
+- Adjust settings based on your specific requirements for downloads, filtering, and report generation.
+- Empty groupASearchList includes all data in Group A, allowing separate filtering for Group B.
+- Use keysToIgnoreInReports to customize report content.

 ### Run the script:
 Run the script in your devTools console or as a snippet in the source tab.